96boards/documentation/ConsumerEdition/Bubblegum-96/Installation/README.md

 This method requires the following hardware:

-- DragonBoard 410c with power supply
+- Bubblegum-96 with power supply
-- Host machine (Linux, Mac OS X, or Windows)
+- Host machine (Ubuntu/Debian system  with kernel version > 3.16.0)
+- USB cable Type-A to Type-A
 - USB to microUSB cable
+- Serial console with converter board (Recommended to use [Serial Console Mezzanine](../../../MezzanineProducts/96Boards%20UART%20Serial%20Adapter/README.md))
+- USB Thumb drive
 - USB Mouse and/or keyboard (not required to perform flash)
 - HDMI Monitor with full size HDMI cable (not required to perform flash)